Programs/Community Outreach

 Though education, and in some cases counseling, affected children and their families can be given the skills to change this dangerous behavior.

 Studies show that fires started by children playing with matches and lighters are the leading cause of fire deaths for pre-school children and account for more than 1/3 of their fire deaths.
-The United States Fire Administration offers more detailed information about what you can do to help prevent problems with Juvenile Firesetters.
+The United States Fire Administration offers more detailed information about what you can do to help prevent problems with Youth Firesetters.

-Your local contact for Juvenile Firesetting help can be reached at 419.627.5823.
+Your local contact for Youth Firesetting help can be reached at 419.627.5823.

-• Adopt-A-Hydrant Program
+Adopt-A-Hydrant Program

 Working in partnership with the Sandusky Fire Department (SFD) and the City of Sandusky Water Department, the Adopt-A-Hydrant program encourages neighborhoods and civic organizations to participate in the preservation of fire hydrants in neighborhoods or other areas throughout the city.
 There are about 1,000 fire hydrants scattered throughout the city and some are in need of upkeep and maintenance such as painting.
+To participate in the Adopt-A-Hydrant program, call 419.627.5823

 Program Terms

-- SFD and the interested group will jointly identify hydrants that will be adopted and develop a locator of selected hydrants.
+• SFD and the interested group will jointly identify hydrants that will be adopted and develop a locator of selected hydrants.

-- SFD will provide necessary training to clean, paint and clear hydrants for improved visibility.
+• SFD will provide necessary training to clean, paint and clear hydrants for improved visibility.

-- The Sandusky Water Department will provide the necessary paint, tools and materials to be used on the fire hydrant.
+• The Sandusky Water Department will provide the necessary paint, tools and materials to be used on the fire hydrant.

-- Fire Hydrants will be painted no more than once every five years or as approved on an exception basis.
+• Fire Hydrants will be painted no more than once every five years or as approved on an exception basis.

-- Clear vegetation and lose objects from around fire hydrant so it is visible from the street.
+• Clear vegetation and lose objects from around fire hydrant so it is visible from the street.
 There should be at least a three-foot cleared area around the fire hydrant.

-- Remove loose material and debris from the hydrant, i.e., paint, weeds, dirt.
+• Remove loose material and debris from the hydrant, i.e., paint, weeds, dirt.

-- Clean hydrant with wire brushes and rags to remove dirt and excessive or peeling paint.
+• Clean hydrant with wire brushes and rags to remove dirt and excessive or peeling paint.
 All loose paint must be removed prior to painting.
 Be sure to lay plastic sheeting or cardboard around base, so all paint chips can be collected.
 This will also keep paint off areas having grass or plants.

-- Paint caps and bonnet (top) with white paint and let dry while you paint main body.
+• Paint caps and bonnet (top) with white paint and let dry while you paint main body.

-- Tape steamer cap threads, so no paint will get on them, and then paint main body of hydrant with red paint.
+• Tape steamer cap threads, so no paint will get on them, and then paint main body of hydrant with red paint.

-- Remove tape as soon as you are through painting the body with red paint.
+• Remove tape as soon as you are through painting the body with red paint.

-2017 Ohio Fire Code section (d) 508.5.4 - Obstruction:
+(d) 508.5.4 - Obstruction:

 Unobstructed access to fire hydrants shall be maintained at all times.
 The fire department shall not be deterred or hindered from gaining immediate access to fire protection equipment for fire hydrants.